dmustanger/7dtd-ServerTools/README.md

 <br>
 Day7 alerts: automatically receive in game alerts to the upcoming bloodmoon.
 Can set a custom horde night value<br>
 <br>
-Zone protection: set an area as a protected space.
+Zones: set an area as a protected space.
 PvP inside is dealt with automatically.
 Alert upon entry/exit<br>
 <br>
 Weather vote: vote to change the weather<br>
 <br>